Chief of the Los Angeles Police Department

 The Chief of the Los Angeles Police Department is the head and senior-most officer to serve in the Los Angeles Police Department (LAPD).
-The incumbent manages the day-to-day operations of the LAPD and is usually held a four star officer.
+The incumbent manages the day-to-day operations of the LAPD and is usually held by a four star officer.

 The chief of police is appointed by the mayor and reports to the Board of Commissioners.